Ebazhanov/linkedin-skill-assessments-quizzes/adobe-lightroom/adobe-lightroom-quiz.md

 [Reference](https://helpx.adobe.com/in/lightroom-classic/help/create-photo-book.html)

 #### Q19.
-Saturation and Vibrance both strengthen the intensity of the color in your image, however Vibrance is more specific to \_\_ .
+Saturation and Vibrance both strengthen the intensity of the color in your image, however, Vibrance is more specific to \_\_.

 - [x] Midtones
 - [ ] Shadows